yutxie/yutxie.github.io/index.md

 <!-- For undergraduate and master students who find my research interesting and would like to work with me, please feel free to reach out! -->

 > <span style="font-weight: bold; color: red;">CFP! </span>
 We just launched [a new research topic of AI Behavioral Science in the Frontiers in AI journal](https://www.frontiersin.org/research-topics/69861)!
 Look forward to your contributions and let's build the conversation together!
-(Summary deadline July 30, 2025)
+(Submission deadline Sep 29, 2025)

 ---